Jay Carson: Political career

 Carson's career as a senior-level policy advisor and strategist began in 1998 working on Senator Charles Schumer's successful upset Senate campaign and Bill Bradley's presidential campaign in 2000.
 Carson then served as the Deputy Communications Director for Senate Democratic Leader Tom Daschle.
 Carson left the Leadership's Office to become the Press Secretary for Governor Howard Dean's 2004 presidential campaign—the first major campaign to utilize the Internet for mass fundraising and volunteer organizing.

 In August 2005, Carson was named the Communications Director for the William J. Clinton Foundation—President Clinton's international non-profit organization based in New York City—where he was responsible for overseeing media relations and serving as a senior advisor to the former president.

 After spending several years at the Clinton Foundation, Carson served as the press secretary for Hillary Clinton's 2008 presidential campaign.
 In addition to serving as the main spokesperson for the campaign, he was a senior advisor to Clinton providing day-to-day counsel.

 In September 2009, Los Angeles Mayor Antonio Villaraigosa appointed Carson to the position of Chief Deputy Mayor as part of the Mayor's broader effort to refocus his office during his second and final term.

 From 2010 to 2015, Carson worked as a Senior Advisor to Bloomberg Philanthropies, Michael Bloomberg's venue for charitable giving.

 From 2010 to 2013, Carson was the Executive Director for C40 Cities Climate Leadership Group.
 In 2013, he stepped down from the C40 Cites Climate Leadership Group and became the Co-Principal in charge of marketing & communications for Bloomberg Associates.

+Carson has been described as an "informal adviser" to the 2024 presidential campaign of Robert F. Kennedy Jr.; in May 2024, he produced a 30-minute "infomercial" for the campaign released online.